 A full discussion of potential risks and mitigation strategies is contained in LQCD Risk Management Plan.
-As documented in the Risk Management Plan, performance risks associated with computing, storage and network systems are estimated to be low due to successful R&D efforts and the use of off-the-shelf components whenever possible.
+Performance risks associated with computing and storage systems are estimated to be low due to the use of commercial off-the-shelf components.

 The distributed nature of LQCD computing partially mitigates the risk of natural disasters.
 Additionally, the Program employs a disaster recovery strategy for valuable data by storing data files redundantly at two different locations.
 Although the equipment at each facility is not insured against disasters, standard disaster recovery protections are provided by each laboratory.